-Can cleaning help you reduce stress ?
+Can cleaning help you reduce stress?
 There are lots of different ways that we can manage our stress.
-We each have our own routine that we reach for when we feel overwhelmed.
+We each have our routine that we reach for when we feel overwhelmed.
 Some may try yoga, or mindfulness exercises, maybe even head to the hairdressers or for a massage.
 For others, dusting shelves, wiping down the kitchen or organising is their way to deal with stress.
-Cleaning is actually just as beneficial for our mental health as mindfulness related activities.
+Cleaning is just as beneficial for our mental health as mindfulness related activities.
 For some people, coming home to a clean and organised house helps them to unwind after an overwhelming day.

 Clutter and Mess

 It is important to look at your environment and think about if you are allowing yourself the best chance to concentrate and focus.
 If your workspace is filled with items that are not related to the task you are focusing on, you may find it difficult to concentrate.
 Dirty plates from breakfast, an overflowing bin, piles of laundry or the children’s toys everywhere.
 These can all raise your stress levels!
 They all act as visual clues for reminders of things that you are still yet to complete.
 Keeping clutter and mess at a minimum will have a positive effect on your focus, stress and mental health.

 Clutter and mess can be linked to negative emotions like confusion and tension.
 Whereas a clean and tidy home leads to positive emotions such as a sense of calm and well-being.
 By sorting and organising the clutter and mess around you, you can reduce any stress or anxiety you may be feeling and this will help you feel like you are taking control of your life.
 The physical activity of cleaning combined with the result of a cleaner home helps reduce stress, feelings of anxiety, and depressive symptoms.
 Cleaning can also reduce fatigue as having clean sheets and making the bed has been proven to give you a better night’s sleep.
 Which in turn is linked to a more positive mood.
 What is stress management?